 From JPMorgan to Goldman Sachs, Lloyd’s of London and more, banks are making serious bets on technology innovation while bracing for the impact of the growing fintech sector.
-Now billing themselves as technology groups, rather than banks,
+Now billing themselves as technology groups, rather than banks, they’re hiring more AI talent and diving deep into data offerings.

 "Technology is going to fundamentally transform the banking industry over the coming years."